nourabyte/oop-learn/00-introduction-of-object-oriented-programming/04-what-is-access-modifiers/step.md

 # Step 04: What Is Access Modifiers
 `Access modifier` is the **accessibility or visibility** of class, method, variable within a program.
 ## Concept
+`access modifiers` are **keywords**, you can **control** the visibility and accessibility of your code, promoting modularization, information hiding, and secure interactions between different parts of your program.
 1. `Public` is accessible from **anywhere** in the program.

 3. `Private` is accessible within the **same class only**.